iccycling/blog/content/posts/2025/Bike-Maintainance/index.md

 Let's face it—cleaning your bike is one of those tasks that often gets neglected, especially if you don’t have access to a hose or yard.
 If you're stuck in student housing without outdoor space, washing becomes tricky.
 One simple solution: limit your rides to dry days.
 This alone can significantly reduce how often you need to clean your bike.

-If you're unsure about how to wash your bike properly, we recommend checking out this [YouTube guide](https://www.youtube.com/watch?v=DifcPmKyPYs).
+If you're unsure about how to wash your bike properly, we recommend checking out this:

+{{< youtube id="DifcPmKyPYs" >}}

 For cleaning, a basic all-purpose household cleaner will do the job.
 However, be extra careful around your disc brakes—getting any oil on them can ruin braking performance.